freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 ### 1520.1

-I mentioned earlier that every table should have a primary key.
+Every table should have a primary key.
 Your previous tables had a single column as a primary key.
 This one will be different.
-You can create a primary key from two columns known as a **composite** primary key.
+You can create a primary key from two columns, known as a **composite** primary key.
 Here's an example:

 ```sql
 ALTER TABLE table_name ADD PRIMARY KEY(column1, column2);